ismaeljpv/qa-api/README.md

 # Get going

-Once you have the project in your machine and the minimun system requirments, you will need to complete the folloring steps:
+Once you have the project in your machine and the minimun system requirments, you will need to complete the following steps:

 - On the base project directory, execute `go mod tidy` and then `go mod vendor` to donwload all the dependencies of the project